-His fast action won him a Silver Star and Vietnamese Cross of
+His fast action won him a Silver Star and Vietnamese Cross of Gallantry.

 Bill discounts the medals.
 He says, "It's easy for an officer to get a medal for something like that.
-Men are doing the same to get a medal to see Vietnam every day, but most of them don't thing I did all across Vietnam every day, but most of them don't thing I did an across .
-Icelland every day, but most of them don't end up with a medal."
-Although Bill is no doubt proud of his end up with a doesn't dwell on it.
-Instead, the 1966 University of Arkansas graduate talks mostly of an officer's concern for the Arkansas and welfare of his men.
+Men are doing the same thing I did all across Vietnam every day, but most of them don't end up with a medal."
+Although Bill is no doubt proud of his medal, he doesn't dwell on it.
+Instead, the 1966 University of Arkansas graduate talks mostly of an officer's concern for the safety and welfare of his men.
 "I guess my greatest fear when I was on the line was getting someone killed because of a stupid mistake.
 And the worst thing for the men, is the continuous operations in all kinds of terrain-being wet and tired for a month or two at a time."

 Yet, Lt.
 Wells says the morale of the men is excellent.
 "Watch the men heading out into the field . . . laughing, joking, carrying on, they have really high spirits.
 The men have the attitude that this war is just something that has to be done.
 You come and do your share and go home-someone else comes and does their share."
 The twenty-three year old Arkansan believes "success" is the greatest morale booster for the men here.
 "If we go for a long time with no contact then the morale gets low.
 But if we go out and kill a lot of VC, take only a few casualties ourselves, get some weapons, et cetera, then the morale goes up."

 Do the anti-war demonstrations back home bother the men, or are the soldiers even very much aware of them?
 "The main thing the men are concerned with", says Wells, "is hot chow that night . . . immediate things.
 They're interested in what concerns them, not the world."